shubham-sapkal/BMI-calculator/README.md

 # BMI Calculator

-It is android base application BMI(Body Mass Index) Calculated The application asks for the users age, gender, height and weight, and calculate BMI base of it
+It is android base application BMI(Body Mass Index) Calculater.<br/>
+The application asks for the users age, gender, height and weight, and calculate BMI base of it
 ## Authors